 Pelé was the best footballer ever for me.
 He cemented my love of football at the 1970 World Cup.
 I was 12 years old.
 The Brazil team that won were extraordinary, and he was accompanied by such flair as I have never seen before or since.
 It was a magical time, watching Gerson, Tostao, Jairzinho, Rivelino, Carlos Alberto and the illustrious squad play a different type of football than I had ever seen.
 When we played football in our local fields we all chose our favourite Brazilian, often not Pelé, they were so good that we would have loved to be any of them.
 The ball just seemed to move like sorcery and I wish all my readers today could have been alive at that time to see the majesty of a team that for me will always be the best of all time.

 An unprecedented collection of players

 The kids that were good footballers would adopt a name of a Brazilian and we would all call him that, and sometimes the name stuck for a long time.
 I want to put that into perspective, English football was king when I was growing up, we watched British television and read British newspapers and magazines.
 Irish football was popular too and we would watch Shamrock Rovers and Bohemians but generally the top players would migrate over to England.
-But it was a restricted worldview with a very Anglophone media.
+It was a restricted worldview with a very Anglophone media.
 The players of Manchester United, Liverpool, Leeds and Celtic were worshipped.
 When I was young I knew no Arsenal supporters.
-But all of us cast that all aside in favour of the magnificent Brazilians, led by the astonishing Pelé.
+But all of us cast that aside in favour of the magnificent Brazilians, led by the astonishing Pelé.